-Activist investor is an investor that purchases large stakes in companies to take control or get board seat/s with a view to bring about significant changes in the company to reduce costs, increase sales, improve efficiency and thus maximize profits and shareholders wealth, generally entering the company when the existing management is inefficiently managing the business and there exists a large scope of improvement.
+An activist investor is an investor that purchases large stakes in companies to take control or get board seat/s with a view to bringing about significant changes in the company to reduce costs, increase sales, and improve efficiency.

-An activist investor’s role is to come up with ideas on how to prune losses or improve the profitability of the company.
-These investors generally come with an agenda and persuade other board members and shareholders to further their agendas on the future direction of the investee company.
+An activist investor’s role is to develop ideas to prune losses or improve the company’s profitability.
+In addition, these activist investor targets, plan, and persuade other board members and shareholders to further their agendas on the future direction of the investee company.

-In such cases, they play an important role to bring back life in the company.
-They take over board seats, bring the necessary changes and significantly enhance shareholder valueShareholder ValueShareholder's value is the value that company shareholders receive as dividends and stock price appreciation due to better decision-making by the management that ultimately results in a company's growth in sales and profit..
+In such cases, they play an important role in bringing back life to the company.
+They take over board seats, bring the necessary changes, and significantly enhance shareholder valueShareholder ValueShareholder's value is the value that company shareholders receive as dividends and stock price appreciation due to better decision-making by the management that ultimately results in a company's growth in sales and profit..

-Most activist investors look for excesses in a company.
-For example, one of the most common targets is the companies that are sitting on a large pile of cash.
-If they think that the company does not require that much cash and there is a possibility of large distribution, if the investor is able to convince the other stakeholders, he will start building an ownership in the company to achieve his objective of sitting amongst the board members Board MembersBoard members comprise the individuals whom the shareholders elect as their representatives.
+Most activist investor targets excesses in a company.
+For example, one of the most common targets is the companies sitting on a large pile of cash.
+Suppose they think the company only requires a little cash and there is a possibility of large distribution.
+Suppose the investor can convince the other stakeholders.
+In that case, he will start building ownership in the company to achieve his objective of sitting amongst the board members Board MembersBoard members comprise the individuals whom the shareholders elect as their representatives.
 They are responsible for taking crucial corporate decisions regarding the company's policies, dividend payouts, top-level managers' recruitment or layoff and executive compensation. and implementing his plan, which could be a large dividend distribution or a buyback.

-There could be other issues that the investor may think of fixing like high top management salaries, non-performing business units, under-productive workforce or non-focused management.
+There could be other issues that the investor may think of fixing like high top management salaries, non-performing business units, an under-productive workforce, or non-focused management.
 An activist investor ensures that the business becomes free from such inefficiencies and gets on the path of increased profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
 It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
 It aids investors in analyzing the company's performance..
 Through this example it is possible to understand how to become an activist investor and role they play.

-Below is the list of some notable activist investors who have created a name in turning around businesses and creating shareholder wealth.
+Below is the activist investor list who created a name for turning around businesses and creating shareholder wealth.

 #1 – Carl Icahn

 Carl Icahn is the founder and controlling shareholder of Icahn Enterprises, an investment holding companyHolding CompanyA holding company is a company that owns the majority voting shares of another company (subsidiary company).
 This company also generally controls the management of that company, as well as directs the subsidiary's directions and policies..
-Icahn has invested in notable companies including Apple, Yahoo, and Netflix.
-Carl’s net worth as $17.5 billion in 2019 and was the 4th richest hedge fund manager.
+Icahn has invested in notable companies, including Apple, Yahoo, and Netflix.
+Carl’s net worth was $17.5 billion in 2019, and he was America’s 4th richest hedge fund manager.
 He is very important among activist investor examples.

 #2 – Bill Ackman